 - 1.1 This paper provides the bi-annual comprehensive report to the Board of Directors on Nursing and Midwifery staffing.
 The report details the Trust position against the requirements of the National Quality Board (NQB) Safer Staffing Guidance for adult wards 20161, and the NHS Improvement (NHSI) Developing Workforce Safeguards Guidance, published in October 20182. - 1.2 The Board of Directors received a report in March 2020 outlining the trusts position against the NQB standards.
 This paper will provide analysis of the Trust nursing and midwifery workforce position at the end of June 2020 and the actions being taken to mitigate and reduce the vacancy position, specifically within the staff nurse and midwifery band 5 and 6 workforce.
-The report will also include a summary of the Allied Health Professions (AHP) workforce as per the NHSI guidance. - 1.3 Nursing and midwifery workforce supply continues to be a challenge nationally with the shortfall in registered nurses being well-documented across all NHS organisations.
+The report will also include a summary of the Allied Health Professions (AHP) workforce as per the NHSI guidance. - Nursing and midwifery workforce supply continues to be a challenge nationally with the shortfall in registered nurses being well-documented across all NHS organisations.
 Additionally, the pressure of COVID-19 and the new ways of working have highlighted implications that could exacerbate the current national staffing problem.
 For the period July-Sept 2019, vacancy rates as reported by NHS Trusts were 12% for nursing, equivalent to 43,590 full-time vacancies and higher than the overall NHS staff vacancy rate of 9%.
 Forecasts suggest this gap could reach almost 250,000 by 2030 if current trends continue without significant action.
 Within maternity services, the Royal College of Midwifery (RCM) report a shortage of approximately 3,500 midwives. - 1.4 At the end of June 2020 there was a total of 455.0wte (6.0%) qualified nursing and midwifery vacancies across the Group compared to 820.3wte (11.6%) at the same period in the previous year (June 2019).
-This is a reduction of 365.3wte vacancies reducing the vacancy rate by 5.6% and an overall reduction in vacancies of 45% over the last 12 months. - 1.5 The majority of vacancies are within the nursing and midwifery (band 5) workforce.
+At the end of June 2020 there was a total of 455.0wte (6.0%) qualified nursing and midwifery vacancies across the Group compared to 820.3wte (11.6%) at the same period in the previous year (June 2019).
+This is a reduction in the overall nursing and midwifery vacancies of 365.3wte (4.8%) since December 2019. - 1.5 The majority of vacancies are within the nursing and midwifery (band 5) workforce.
 At the end of June 2020 there were 359.2wte (9.1%) compared to 567.1wte (14.2%) at the same period in the previous year (June 2019).
-This is a reduction of 207.9wte vacancies reducing the vacancy rate by 5.1% and an overall reduction in band 5 vacancies of 37% over the last 12 months.
+This is a reduction of 207.9wte (5.3%) nursing and midwifery band 5 vacancies.
 Due to COVID-19 pandemic the Trust has implemented alternative recruitment strategies with a particular focus on virtual recruitment and a guaranteed job offer made to 'home grown' student nurses and midwives that are due to qualify in September 2020. - 1.6 There are currently 450 nurses and midwives with conditional job offers whose appointments are being processed through the Trust recruitment process of which 300 are graduate nurses and midwives who are due to commence in post over the next 3 months following their graduation in September 2020.